 Reach Out to a Licensed Attorney Today

 If you have suffered an injury in an accident involving a medical emergency, Gordon & Partners is here to assist.
-We have obtained millions of dollars on behalf of our clients over more than two decades.
+We have obtained millions of dollars on behalf of our clients since 1993.
 We are ready to conduct an investigation and gather the evidence to prove fault and build a strong case.

 An initial consultation costs nothing and we charge no fees up front to use our legal services.
 Our firm only receives payment if we help you obtain compensation via a settlement or verdict.